Doc Rivers: Los Angeles Clippers (2013–2020)

 On August 4, 2017, Rivers gave up his post as president of basketball operations.
 However, he continued to split responsibility for basketball matters with executive vice president of basketball operations Lawrence Frank.
 On May 23, 2018, Rivers and the Clippers agreed to a contract extension.

-On May 31, 2019, Rivers made comments on Kawhi Leonard during an appearance on ESPN, stating that "He is the most like Jordan that we've seen".
+On May 31, 2019, Rivers made comments on Kawhi Leonard during an appearance on ESPN, stating that "He is the most like Jordan that we've seen", while Leonard was still under contract to the Toronto Raptors.
 The Clippers were fined $50,000 due to Rivers' comments in violation of the league's anti-tampering rule.
 The Clippers signed Leonard to a three-year contract on July 10, 2019.

 In the 2019–20 season, Rivers earned his 900th win as a head coach after the Clippers won at home against the Portland Trail Blazers on November 8, 2019.
-In the Western Conference seminfinals, the Clippers jumped to a 3–1 lead before losing 4–3 to the Denver Nuggets.
-Rivers became the first coach in NBA history with three teams who failed to advance from a best-of-seven series after taking a 3–1 lead.
+In the Western Conference semifinals, the Clippers jumped to a 3 games to 1 lead before losing the last three of the best-of-seven series to the Denver Nuggets.
+Rivers became the first coach in NBA history to have three teams fail to advance from a best-of-seven series after taking a 3 games to 1 lead.
 He had previously been the only coach in NBA history whose teams had twice failed to advance from a best of seven series after taking a 3–1 lead.

 On September 28, 2020, Rivers stepped down following the Clippers' defeat to the Denver Nuggets in the conference semifinals.
 His record through seven seasons with the team was 356–208, but he was ultimately unable to lead the Clippers to their first conference finals appearance in franchise history.

-Philadelphia 76ers (2020–present)
+Philadelphia 76ers (2020–2023)

 On October 3, 2020, the Philadelphia 76ers announced that they had hired Rivers as their head coach.
-As the 76ers got off to a 2–0 start in the 2020–21 season, Rivers earned his 945th career win passing Hall of Famer Bill Fitch for 10th on the all-time coaching regular season wins list, with the men ahead of him all having cleared the 1,000-win mark.
-The 76ers also secured the first seed in the Eastern Conference, and defeated the Washington Wizards in five games in the first round of the playoffs, but lost in the semifinals to the Atlanta Hawks in seven games.
+The 76ers won their first two games of the 2020–21 season, which earned Rivers his 945th career win, passing Hall of Famer Bill Fitch for 10th on the all-time coaching regular season wins list.
+The 76ers went on to secure the first seed in the Eastern Conference, and defeated the Washington Wizards in five games in the first round of the playoffs, but lost in the semifinals to the Atlanta Hawks in seven games.
+On May 14, 2023, the 76ers lost the conference semifinals series to the Celtics; two days later, Rivers was fired, ending his three-year tenure as head coach of the 76ers.